 We know many people who have children would love to share this experience with them—we love teaching kids about where their food comes from!
 BUT, we do prefer you bring your kids on farm work days only, and not on your workshare days.
 We don’t always have tasks that are geared towards little hands.
-Plus, there are many farming implements around that are dangerous, and too many places where little ones could get lost or hurt.
+Plus, there are many farming implements around that are dangerous, and too many places where little ones could get lost or injured.

 - Change of Schedules.
-As tricky as our schedules can be, we understand that your lives can be hard to schedule as well.
+As tricky as our farm schedule can be, we understand that your life can be hard to schedule as well.
 If changes are made to our schedule that will affect you, we promise to let you know as soon as possible.
 We respect your time and thank you for your hard work!
 Likewise, to assist us in our planning and tasks, we ask you to let us know as soon as possible if you cannot work on a day you are scheduled.
 This way we will have adequate time to find someone to take your place.

 If, after reading this, you are still interested in becoming a workshare member, please send us an email at email@example.com.
 We will then set up a time to talk in person to make sure we are a good match!